ozzaii/aref-ai-demo/README.md

 ## Focus Areas

-Nanominds.ai specializes in creating tiny, efficient, programmable AI models that are:
+Nanominds.ai specializes in creating efficient, programmable AI models with flexible deployment options:

 - **Domain & Task-Specific**: Built for particular industries and precisely defined use cases
-- **Lightweight & Efficient**: 10-100x smaller than generic large language models, using up to 95% less compute
+- **Highly Efficient**: 10-100x more efficient than generic large language models, using up to 90% less compute
+- **Flexible Deployment**: Deployable across the spectrum from enterprise data centers to edge devices
+- **Adaptive Architecture**: Models that scale dynamically based on available resources and performance needs
 - **Enterprise-Ready**: Designed for mission-critical business applications with enterprise-grade reliability
-- **Programmable**: Highly adaptable with flexible interfaces for integration with existing systems
+- **Programmable Interfaces**: Highly adaptable with integration points for existing enterprise systems
-- **Privacy-First**: Run locally with no need to share sensitive data, ideal for regulated industries
-- **Customizable**: Easily adaptable to specific enterprise needs and requirements
-- **Edge-Ready**: Deployable on edge devices, IoT sensors, and legacy hardware
+- **Data Privacy Options**: Deploy where your data security and compliance needs dictate—cloud, on-premises, or edge
+- **Hybrid Solutions**: Seamlessly operate across your entire infrastructure with consistent performance
-- **Cost-Effective**: Dramatically lower computational, energy, and operational costs
+- **Cost-Effective**: Dramatically lower computational, energy, and operational costs for any deployment scenario

 ## Technologies Used